claire-codes/hugo-blog/content/blog/2018-10-10-css-polka-dot-background.markdown

 We change the second color of each gradient to `transparent`, and set the `background-color` of the element explicitly.
 This is in order to see the new row of dots - otherwise it would be hidden behind the first one.

 Now we have two gradients, we can give them each different `background-position` values, again separated by commas.
 By giving the new row values that are half of the background size (50px), we create the diagonal spacing effect.
+The final CSS will look like this:

 ```css
 body {